 I don’t call myself an expert.
 I don’t have all the answers, and I’m not for everyone out there.
 People looking for an easy way out don’t jive with me.
 I strive to share my knowledge in a straight-forward manner, in a way that the user can practically implement things.
 However, it does take participation on their end.
 It’s not magic, and I’ve come to find that people that take the time and put in the effort, really benefit from what I’m doing.

-I'm challenged by in particular.
+I'm challenged by three things in particular.

 - solving problems, usually in a devil’s advocate sort of way.